amitmse/in_Python_/README.md

 # Python Object Oriented Programming (OOP)

 - Abstraction : Process happens inside and not visible to public.
                 It hides the inner workings of an object when it’s not necessary to see them.
-                All you need to know is that when you tell the piece to move, it moves.

 - Encapsulation	: Prevent data modification.
                   This prevent data from direct modification which is called encapsulation.